Spring in Greenville, SC

 From cherry blossoms Downtown to patio brunches in the sunshine, spring is the perfect time to visit Greenville.
 Whether you're planning a weekend getaway or just looking for a reason to get outside, we've rounded up the best ways to make the most of the season.
 Here are 10 can't-miss experiences to start planning your spring trip to the Upstate region of South Carolina.

-2. Taste the Best of the Season at Local Markets, Farms, and Farm-to-Fork Dining Spots
+2. Taste the Best of the Season at Local Markets and Farm-to-Table Restaurants

-Spring is the perfect time to taste what the season has in store, and Greenville is the perfect place for fresh, seasonal flavors.
-The region is home to several farmers markets where you can find the freshest produce (along with local goods and handcrafted gifts!)
-And if you prefer to let someone else do the prepping, you'll love the variety of farm-to-table restaurants throughout the county.
+Spring is best experienced with the freshest local flavors, and you'll find plenty (along with local goods and handcrafted gifts) at the Upstate's farmers markets.
+If you prefer to let someone else do the prepping, you'll love the variety of farm-to-table restaurants throughout the region!

 Farm-to-Table Dining Spots

-When you dine at a farm-to-table restaurant in Greenville, you'll find a menu built around the freshest ingredients and flavors that are native to the area.
-For refined Southern fare, reserve a table at Patterson Kitchen + Bar and try hyper-local produce from the neighboring Hartness Farm.
-If your palette is more of an eclectic mix of flavors and small plates, snag a reservation at The Anchorage.
-In Travelers Rest, Topsoil Kitchen + Market holds three-course dinners and scratch-made brunches on weekends, showcasing the best of the season.
+For refined Southern fare, reserve a table at Patterson Kitchen + Bar to try hyper-local produce from the neighboring Hartness Farm.
+If you prefer eclectic flavors, snag a reservation at The Anchorage.
+In Travelers Rest, try the Michelin Recommended Topsoil Kitchen + Market and savor three-course dinners (and scratch-made brunches on weekends!)
 For more farm-to-fork dining options, explore our restaurants directory, and if you want to dig in deeper, plan a hands-on outing using our Agritourism Itinerary for farm visits and more.

 3. Enjoy Greenville's Culinary Scene—Outdoors!

-Spring was practically made for patios, picnics, and brunch, and when you add in Greenville's 80+ restaurants with outdoor seating options, there's no better time to grab a table outside.
+Spring was practically made for patios, picnics, and brunch!
+When you add in Greenville's 100+ restaurants with outdoor seating options, there's no better time to grab a table outside.

 5. Celebrate Spring with Festivals and Events

 Spring brings an exciting lineup of annual festivals and events in Greenville!
-Celebrate global flavors at Greer Goes Global on April 26th, an international festival where music, food, and culture take center stage, or the Greenville Greek Festival on May 16th to 18th, complete with authentic Greek music, dancing, and cuisine.
+Celebrate global flavors at Greer Goes Global on April 25th, an international festival where music, food, and culture take center stage.
+Or, enjoy authentic Greek music, dancing, and food during the 40th annual Greek Festival, May 15th - 17th.

-Mark your calendar for can't-miss signature events like iMagine Upstate Steam Fest on April 5th, a day of mesmerizing experiments, robots, and technology at kids' fingertips.
-From May 9th to 11th, peruse 140 artists' work on display at Artisphere, one of the nation's top-ranked arts festivals.
-If your visit falls earlier in the week, join the festivities all season long at Piedmont Natural Gas Downtown Alive on Thursday nights or Greenville Heritage Main Street Fridays, where live music and dancing bring Main Street to life, accompanied by food trucks and beverage vendors.
+Mark your calendar for can't-miss signature events like iMagine Upstate Steam Fest on April 4th, a day of mesmerizing experiments, robots, and technology at kids' fingertips.
+From May 8th to 10th, peruse artists' work on display at Artisphere, one of the nation's top-ranked arts festivals.
+If your visit falls earlier in the week, join the festivities all season long at Piedmont Natural Gas Downtown Alive, benefiting Metropolitan Arts Council on Thursday nights or Greenville Heritage Main Street Fridays presented by Pepsi, where live music and dancing bring Main Street to life, accompanied by food trucks and beverage vendors.

 7. Find Art Around Every Corner